 The Golden Triangle

 If it’s a taste of the big city you’re after, the Golden Triangle district of Kuala Lumpur is rich with activity.
 While shopping for designer labels or the latest gadgets is one thing, it’s what the Golden Triangle offers in its nightlife that really sets it apart.
-It’s here that the hottest nightclubs, coolest lounge bars and most upbeat live music venues all compete to give visitors a fantastic night out.
+It’s here that the hottest nightclubs, coolest lounge bars, and most upbeat live music venues all compete to give visitors a fantastic night out.
 During your 48-hour stay, you should definitely check it out.
+Golden triangle is one of the most popular places to visit in Kuala Lumpur.

 KL Bird Park